My Approach: Be Adaptable

 Across my career, I have worked in industries that, on paper, could not be more different: aerospace, finance, healthcare, real estate, entertainment, and robotics research.
 Each field comes with its own language, legacy systems, and assumptions about how things should work.
 Yet every time, the real challenge has been the same: how do we remove friction between human needs and complex systems?

-I have never relied on deep industry tenure alone to find answers.
+I have never relied on tenure within a specific industry alone to find answers.
 Instead, I have always focused on applying a consistent, adaptable process that questions the defaults and looks beyond the familiar patterns that industries often settle for.
 That mindset has allowed me to uncover opportunities others miss and deliver solutions that feel obvious in hindsight but were rarely obvious at the start.

 When an industry closes itself off, it risks becoming trapped by its own habits.
-Too often in UX today, the expectation is that only insiders can see what users really need.
+Too often in design today, the expectation is that only insiders can see what users really need.
 My work has shown the opposite.
-Fresh perspective, curiosity, and a process built on systems thinking are what break silos open.
+Fresh perspective, careful observation, curiosity, and a process built on systems thinking and communication are what break silos open.

 Across my career, I have worked in industries that, on paper, could not be more different: aerospace, finance, healthcare, real estate, entertainment, and robotics research.
 Each field comes with its own language, legacy systems, and assumptions about how things should work.
 Yet every time, the real challenge has been the same: how do we remove friction between human needs and complex systems?

-I have never relied on deep industry tenure alone to find answers.
+I have never relied on tenure within a specific industry alone to find answers.
 Instead, I have always focused on applying a consistent, adaptable process that questions the defaults and looks beyond the familiar patterns that industries often settle for.
 That mindset has allowed me to uncover opportunities others miss and deliver solutions that feel obvious in hindsight but were rarely obvious at the start.

 When an industry closes itself off, it risks becoming trapped by its own habits.
-Too often in UX today, the expectation is that only insiders can see what users really need.
+Too often in design today, the expectation is that only insiders can see what users really need.
 My work has shown the opposite.
-Fresh perspective, curiosity, and a process built on systems thinking are what break silos open.
+Fresh perspective, careful observation, curiosity, and a process built on systems thinking and communication are what break silos open.

 The Process

 I know when to start with research, when to map a system, and when to challenge a client’s assumptions with prototypes that reveal better paths forward.
-AI plays a role here too, helping me test edge cases, generate rapid variations, and stress-test ideas from angles that save time and strengthen the work.
+Deliverables and artifacts build alignment along with clear communication around ideas and intent.

 No matter the industry, my process stays rooted in understanding people and respecting the complexity of the systems they rely on.

 I believe UX has matured, but too often it has also siloed.
 Many organizations assume that only someone who has spent years inside their walls could truly understand their users.
 My body of work proves that idea wrong.
-Whether it was lifting conversion by ten percent for American Express, scaling a live Olympics site to millions of users, or making complex engineering tools accessible to non-experts, I have delivered results by looking beyond what an industry accepts as good enough.
+Whether it was lifting conversion by ten percent for American Express, scaling a live Olympics site to millions of users, or making complex engineering tools accessible to non-experts on the Planetary Data System, I have delivered results by looking beyond what an industry accepts as, "good enough."

 Adaptability and the willingness to break silos open have always been my strongest tools.
 Now, with AI expanding what we can explore and build, I see even more potential to bring fresh thinking to complex spaces and help teams imagine better ways forward.